SoraiaBarroso/Cat-Project/README.md

 # Cat_Project

-Recreation of the software cat
+Recreation of the command cat

 This is a program which does the same thing as the system's cat command used in the command-line.